Call Us Today

 Concord, NH DWI Lawyer

-Challenge Your DWI or OUI Charge
+Challenge Your DWI or DUI Charge

-Our DWI and criminal defense team stand ready to defend you if you were pulled over, arrested, and charged with drunk driving in Concord or throughout the Capital area.
-Driving While Intoxicated (DWI) is a Misdemeanor offense in New Hampshire and is also regularly referred to as Operating Under the Influence (OUI) or Driving Under the Influence (DUI).
+Driving While Intoxicated (DWI) is typically a misdemeanor offense in New Hampshire and is also regularly referred to as Driving Under the Influence (DUI) or Operating Under the Influence (OUI).
 DWI convictions result in a criminal record, lengthy license loss, fines, and, in more serious cases, mandatory jail time and ignition interlock requirements.
-There is also an Administrative License Suspension (ALS) issued by the Department of Safety based on your choice to submit to a breath or blood test or refuse to do one.
-Far too often, those charged plead guilty without fully understanding possible defenses, the interplay between the court-imposed license loss and the Administrative License Suspension, or the downstream points and Habitual Offender consequences occasioned by an impaired driving conviction.
-It is wise to consider these issues and others when it comes to criminal defense cases.
+There is also an Administrative License Suspension (ALS) issued by the Department of Safety based on whether you submitted to a breath or blood test.

-Call (603) 819-4231 or contact us online right away to speak with our DWI lawyers in Concord, NH.
+If you’ve been arrested and charged with a DWI, the time to act is now.
+Call (888) 801-9916 or contact us onlineright away to speak with our DWI lawyers in Concord, NH.

 How New Hampshire Law Defines Drunk Driving

 In New Hampshire, a driver can be charged with driving while intoxicated (DWI) regardless of whether they submit to blood alcohol concentration (BAC) testing.
-For those that elect to submit to the requested testing, the standard value for impairment is a BAC level of 0.08 or greater.
+For those who elect to submit to the requested testing, the standard value for impairment is a BAC level of 0.08 or greater.
 However, law enforcement can still pursue a DWI/DUI charge even for results below that level.

 Gauging a driver’s BAC is an intricate and controversial process.
 The police can request that you submit to a BAC test, which can be accomplished through several methods.